 When integrating systems and services, you can choose between various modeling possibilities in BPMN.
 This practice will give you an overview and advice on how to decide between alternatives.

-You will see that service tasks in general are a good choice, but there are also situations where you might want to switch to send and receive tasks or events.
+You will note that service tasks in general are a good choice, but there are also situations where you might want to switch to send and receive tasks or events.

 Understanding communication patterns